microsoft/dotnet/Documentation/compatibility/winforms-accessibility-changes-48.md

 NotPlanned

 ### Change Description
-Windows Forms Framework is improving how it works with accessibility technologies to better support Windows Forms customers.
+The Windows Forms Framework is continuing to improve how it works with accessibility technologies to better support Windows Forms customers.
 These include the following changes:
 - Changes to improve display during High Contrast mode.
 - Changes to interaction with Narrator.
 - Changes in Accessible hierarchy. (improving navigation through UI Automation tree)